beshur/wp-jouele/README.md

 Insert audio files with a great Jouele player (credits to Ilya Birman).

+## Features
-For now it only loads the Jouele player and attaches it to all links with `.jouele` class.
+- Loads the Jouele player and attaches it to all links with `.jouele` class.

-Now this plugin uses [fresh Jouele](https://github.com/ilyabirman/Jouele).
+- `[wp-jouele]` shortcode for the links to mediafiles
+- A button in the editor to add shortcode

+## Demo
 ![Demo of the Jouele in Wordpress](screenshot-1.png)